Community Action of Minneapolis assistance programs.

 Food stamps - SNAP, also known as the Supplemental Nutrition Assistance Program is there to provide the low income with additional income for a monthly food budget.
 Case managers from Community Action of Minneapolis assist with screening and the completion of applications for the vouchers and debit cards.
 They can also assist with completion of all necessary forms.
 Call 612-767-1741 for more information on SNAP and the application process.

 Note it is generally offered for people that receive Supplemental Security Income (SSI), General Assistance (GA), Minnesota Supplemental Aid (MSA), and more.
 By participating in SNAP, families from Hennepin County gain access to more nutritious and healthier food while helping grocers and farmers within the community.
+There are also various free food pantries in Minneapolis for additional help.

 The Assurance 16 Program can be used for basic needs in a crisis.
 It will aid individuals with an emergency situation.
 The main focus of this service is for helping households and offers them budget counseling, referrals, and advocacy to other services and programs, such as rent help, medications, and eviction prevention.